On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-Under Assumption \ref{A:general} there is a monotonicity formula for the density at the boundary (Theorem \ref{t:monotonicityformula}).
-As a consequence of the above classification, the boundary density must be at least $Q/2$ and equality only holds when every tangent cone is an open book.
+Under Assumption \ref{A:general}, a monotonicity formula for the density holds at boundary points (Theorem \ref{t:monotonicityformula}).
+As a consequence of the classification of Theorem \ref{thm:classification}, the boundary density must be at least $Q/2$ and equality only holds when every tangent cone is an open book.
 The density jump mentioned is only obtained at the end of the program as a consequence of the techniques for the main theorem rather than at the start.